SRugina/compriser/README.md

 The command to execute is `compriser compile compriser_FILE_NAME -u` e.g. `compriser compile index -u`.
 The directory this is executed in is where it will search for the templates and components folder, so make sure to `cd` to the right directory before executing the command.

-Alternatively, you could do `compriser compile -a`, which will compile all the template files at once, if that is needed.
+Alternatively, you could do `compriser compile -a` (or `--all`), which will compile all the template files at once, if that is needed.

 The `-u`/`--update` flag is for if you've added new components or templates since the last compile.
 For production, you should remove this flag for extra performance.